 In order to approximate the conditions of a Neapolitan wood-fired brick oven at home, and produce a crisp and scorched blistering crust that’s signature of Neapolitan pizza, I took advantage of the thermal conductivity and thermal mass properties of steel.
-I used the ½ inch NerdChef Steel Stone , but the ½ inch Baking Steel will work as well.
+I used the ½ inch NerdChef Steel Stone.
+The Baking Steel is much more popular, but it wasn't readily available in Canada when I was looking for a pizza steel, so I had to find a Baking Steel alternative.
+The ½ inch Baking Steel is now available on Amazon and will work as well.
 You will also need a pizza peel; I use and highly recommend the Super Peel.
 It comes with a cloth conveyor belt system that makes it an ease to launch your pizza dough into the oven and to retrieve it after it's done cooking.

 Breville recently released the Breville Pizzaiolo, a counter top pizza oven which promises to reach 750°F—nearly matching the thermal conditions of a traditional wood-fired brick oven.
 While the Pizzaiolo does look promising, I have yet to test it, or see it demoed, so I cannot recommend it at this time.
 If you've tried it, I would love to see your impressions of it in the comments below.

 What Got Me Thinking About Pizza

 Next week, I’m off to Europe to visit my sister in London.
 As part of my trip, I’ve decided to travel to Italy for a week.
 I became fascinated with the country after teaching about Renaissance Europe to my grade eight students over the past year.
 It made me wish I had paid more attention when I was in grade eight!
 I wonder how much my students will remember?